marmal88/Hotel-Bookings/README.md

 Feature Engineering steps undertaken:

-1. One Hot Encoding - Ehows presence of values by columns, drops first column to prevent sparese data.
+1. One Hot Encoding - Ehows presence of values by columns, drops first column to prevent sparse data.
 2. Ordinal Encoding - Encodes the presence of values in order (e.g. 1, 2, 3, 4).
 Allows model to distinguish patterns between data series.
 In this case the ordinal encoder also encoded missing values as -1 (e.g. labelling as missing).
 3. Simple Imputer - For missing price values impute the mean price, can be configured to median.